Lev Urusov

 Prince Lev Vladimirovich Urusov (Лев Владимирович Урусов, Leon Ouroussoff, December 31, 1877, Saint Petersburg — 1933 (aged 55–56), Paris) was a Russian diplomat.
-From 1910 until his death, he was a member of International Olympic Committee.
+From 1910 until his death, he was a member of the International Olympic Committee.

 Life

 Lev Urusov was born in the family of State Councillor and Chamberlain Vladimir Pavlovich Urusov.
-In 1898 he graduated from Alexandrovski Lyceum in Saint Petersburg and from the same year started his career at the Ministry of Foreign Affairs.
-His two big assignments came in 1910-1912 when he was appointed a head of Russian diplomatic mission in Bulgaria, and then in 1912-1916 when he served as the first secretary at the Russian embassy in Japan.
-In 1917, after February Revolution in Russia, Lev Urusov emigrated to France and lived there till his death in 1933.
+In 1898, he graduated from Alexandrovski Lyceum in Saint Petersburg and the same year started his career at the Ministry of Foreign Affairs.
+His two big assignments came in 1910–1912 when he was appointed a head of the Russian diplomatic mission in Bulgaria, and then in 1912–1916 when he served as the first secretary at the Russian embassy in Japan.
+In 1917, after October Revolution in Russia, Lev Urusov emigrated to France and lived there until his death in 1933.

-Prince Urusov was one of the leading tennis players of Russia those years.
-In 1907 he won the Championship of Saint Petersburg, and the next year he became the Champion of Russia.
+Prince Urusov was one of the leading tennis players in Russia in those years.
+In 1907, he won the Championship of Saint Petersburg, and the next year he became the Champion of Russia.
 In 1913, during his diplomatic mission in Japan, he won the Open Championship of Tokyo.
-In 1910, he was elected a member of International Olympic Committee.
-He retained this position even after the revolution, and remained, while living in France, the only official representative of Russia in IOC.
-After the end of the World War he repeatingly submitted proposals for incorporating Russian teams back to the Olympic movement.
-Toward the 1920 Olympic he suggested that a team of Russian emigrants may compete, while four years later he asked for the participation of two teams, one composed of the emigrants and another representing Soviet Russia.
+In 1910, he was elected a member of the International Olympic Committee.
+He retained this position even after the revolution and remained the only official representative of Russia in the IOC in the years since.
+After the end of the World War he repeatedly submitted proposals for incorporating Russian teams back into the Olympic movement.
+Prior to the 1920 Olympics, he suggested that a team of Russian emigrants may compete, while four years later he asked for the participation of two teams, one composed of the emigrants and another representing Soviet Russia.
 The proposals were rejected, and Pierre de Coubertin later wrote that he regretted this rejection.
-The rejection was based on the fact that the Soviet Russia has not been recognized yet by the IOC while the emigrants were not representing a distinct existing country.
+The rejection was based on the fact that Soviet Russia has not been recognized yet by the IOC while the emigrants were not representing a distinct existing country.

 In 2008, Prince Lev Urusov was inducted into the Tennis Hall of Fame of Russia.
 Reporters were informed that no relatives of Lev Urusov remained in Russia and that his award will wait in Russia till his relatives abroad claim it.